RiMillo/tips/git.md

     WARNING: it is highly advised not to rewrite the history of a published repository, since collaborators that already had the sources, will certainly have issues since their history does not correspond anymore.
     Hence, do not use it lightly and only on not-yet published repositories / branches.

+* Clean (downloaded) remote branches which do not exist any more on remote: see this [SO answer](https://stackoverflow.com/questions/3184555/cleaning-up-old-remote-git-branches):

+    ```bash
+    # Any of the following
+    # You might add --dry-run to test only
+    git branch -r -d origin/devel
+    git remote prune origin
+    git fetch origin --prune
+    ```

+* Copy one branch onto another.
+    Imagine you have a branch `local_dev` which follows remote branch `master`.
+    Now, you want to create a new branch `new_local_dev`, based on remote branch `develop`, and apply all the unmerged (w.r.t. `master` commits of `local_dev`.

+    ```bash
+    # Checkout develop and create new branch from it
+    git checkout develop
+    git checkout -b new_local_dev
+    # Cherry-pick the difference between master and local_dev
+    git cherry-pick $(git log --reverse --format=%H master..local_dev)
+    ```

 ## GitLab API

 Users can manage and control a GitLab project via an API.